asyncapi/website/pages/docs/tutorials/generate-code.md

 The generator tool supports a number of templates to generate code for a variety of different languages and protocols as the output.
 These templates help to specify what exactly must be generated, and in this tutorial, you use [Nodejs template](https://github.com/asyncapi/nodejs-template).

 ## Installation guide
-Before proceeding to the next step,

 <Remember>

-It is important to have [Node.js](https://nodejs.org/en/download/) installed which will enable the installation of the required dependencies using <b>npm</b>.
+It is important to have <a href='https://nodejs.org/en/download/'>Node.js</a> installed which will enable the installation of the required dependencies using <b>npm</b>.

 </Remember>

-- Install the generator tool to use it as a command-line(CLI);
+- Install the generator tool to use it as a command-line (CLI):

 <CodeBlock language="bash">
 {`npm install -g @asyncapi/cli`}